CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

     touch spec/profileschemas.yaml
     ```
 * Define the resources in each file.
 The YAML representation expected by the `LocalCatalog` is not dissimilar from
-  the associated [Cortex Fabric GraphQL API Reference](https://cognitivescale.github.io/cortex-fabric/docs/reference-guides/apis/#graphql-api) but there
+  the associated [Cortex Fabric GraphQL API Reference](https://cognitivescale.github.io/cortex-fabric/docs/reference-guides/apis/#graphql-api) but, there
   are some differences.
 The general pattern for representing each resource is listed below, followed by an annotated example of a Connection.
   - Include at the top level of each resource: `apiVersion`, `kind`, `metadata`, and `spec` fields.
   - Set `apiVersion` to `cognitivescale.io/v1`.